UBC-MDS/DSCI_522_Spotify_Track_Popularity_Predictor/CONTRIBUTING.md

-Welcome to Life-Expectancy-Predictor project by Group 27 Students of 2021/2022 UBC Master of Data Science cohort!
+Welcome to Spotify-Track-Popularity-Predictor project by Group 27 Master of Data Science Students, University of British Columbia

 This outlines how to make contributions and changes to this project.